pokt-network/poktroll/docusaurus/docs/protocol/upgrades/upgrade_procedure.md

    ```

    :::note
-   The binary produced by these commands in the old repo should result in the same binary as it was downloaded from [production releases](https://github.com/pokt-network/poktroll/releases), however you might consider using
+   The binary produced by these commands in the old repo should result in the same binary as it was downloaded from [production releases](https://github.com/pokt-network/poktroll/releases), however you might consider using a different version.
    :::

 5. **(`old` repo)** - Clean up and generate an empty genesis using the old version.